Do-it-yourself guides for hiring a nanny, paperwork, and the nanny tax

 • File employment/tax reports as well as pay state taxes every quarter to a state Web site.

-• On the day the nanny starts working (or better: earlier), ask the nanny to fill out a W-4 form.
+• Handle withholding.
+On the day the nanny starts working (or better: earlier), ask the nanny to fill out a W-4 form.
 You don't have to withhold federal income tax for a nanny, but you can if you want.

-• Pay quarterly estimated taxes to the IRS in order to avoid a tax penalty at year end.
+• Pay estimated taxes quarterly to the IRS in order to avoid a tax penalty at year end.

-• After the end of a year, create a W-3 and W-2 form.
+• File W-2s.
+After the end of a year, create a W-3 and W-2 form.
 Give the W-2 form to your nanny.
 This is required so that she or he can prepare their income taxes.